RustyDawwwgg/Starbase/Buffalo/Command Center/README.md

 <p align="center"><img src="https://github.com/RustyDawwwgg/Starbase/blob/main/Buffalo/Command%20Center/Images/20210831_007.png" width=80%></p>

-- Your choice of text panels/buttons that will fit in the space
+- Your choice of panels/buttons that will fit in the space
 >Note: I used 24X24 cm text panels as a demonstration in this tutorial.
 Up to 28 of these will fit in the available space

 - Your choice of YOLOL chip readers to replace empty racks